Man Explains How Many Tampons Women Need Annually And Is Completely Wrong

-It is a common irritation of women’s that men seem to need to explain how things work to them, assuming they wouldn’t possibly know already.
+It is a common irritation of women that men seem to need to explain how things work to them, assuming they wouldn’t possibly know already.
 In fact, the term “mansplaining” has been coined to describe the regular occurrence.
 Now, a man has managed to annoy women as he explains to them — incorrectly — just how many tampons per year they should need.

-According to the Guardian, a man has done the math and calculated just how many tampons per year women need while they are menstruating.
+According to The Guardian, a man has done the math and calculated just how many tampons per year women need while they are menstruating.

 “So the average period is 10 to 35ml of blood, each tampon holds about 5ml, so seven tampons per cycle,” the man explains in a post that was shared on Twitter (Not Safe for Work content: swearing).